blessed-sibanda/ansaz/book/6-answers.md

 end
 ```

-Now lets update the comment form to submit data using ajax
+Next lets update the comment form to submit data using ajax

 ```erb
 <%= bootstrap_form_with(model: comment, data: {remote: true}) do |form| %>